Country Profile India

 Bilateral relations

-India is Australia’s sixth largest trading partner.
-Total goods and services trade amounted to $34.3 billion in 2021, up from $24.3 billion in 2020.
-Australian exports of goods and services contributed the lion’s share, at $24.5 billion.
-Goods exports are dominated by coal, education related travel, gold and copper.
-Imports from India include refined petroleum, telecom and ICT services, technology and other business services and medicines.
+India is Australia’s 6th largest trading partner.
+Total goods and services trade amounted to $48.4 billion in 2022, up from $34.3 billion in 2021.
+Australian exports of goods and services contributed the lion’s share, at $34.9 billion.
+Goods exports are dominated by coal, education related travel, gold, and copper ores and concentrates.
+Imports from India include refined petroleum, medicaments, telecom and ICT services, technology and other business services and medicines.
+The continued sharp widening of Australia’s trade surplus with India can be attributed to a rise in demand for, and prices of, Australian energy exports, particularly coal.

-The Australia-India Economic Cooperation and Trade Agreement (ECTA) entered into force in December 2022 will deepen economic and trade links between Australia and India.
-ECTA will enable Australian goods exporters to obtain preferential access to the large Indian market, as tariffs on 96% of exports to India are reduced.
-This is commercially significant for up to $14.8 billion worth of Australia’s current merchandise trade destined for India each year.
+The Australia-India Economic Cooperation and Trade Agreement (ECTA) entered into force in December 2022 has, and will continue to, deepen economic and trade links between Australia and India.
+ECTA enables Australian goods exporters to obtain preferential access to the large Indian market, as tariffs on 96% of exports to India are reduced.
+Since its enactment, Australian exports of a wide range of products have risen substantially.

 India is also an important source of tourists.
 Tourist arrivals from India have rebounded strongly as international border restrictions have eased.
 Another year of open international borders, rising Indian incomes, Australia’s geographic proximity, a growing bilateral relationship and close economic and cultural ties with India should support further recovery in tourism ahead.